Walgreens The Thread

 Foot rash treatments

-There are over-the-counter creams and sprays that can effectively treat foot rashes and infections.
-If your foot rash doesn’t improve or if it gets worse after using over-the-counter treatments as directed, see your healthcare provider.
+There are some over-the-counter creams and sprays that can effectively treat foot rashes and infections, depending on the cause.
+If your foot rash does not improve or if it gets worse after using over-the-counter treatments as directed, see your healthcare provider.
 Some foot conditions may require prescription-strength topical or oral medications.

-See your healthcare provider if you have itchy bumps on the foot that don’t go away or if you have a fungal foot rash that is very painful, extremely itchy, raw or accompanied by a bacterial foot infection.
+See your healthcare provider if you have a rash that does not go away or if it worsens, becoming very painful or extremely itchy, or if it spreads, or is accompanied by other symptoms.
 In some cases, you may need to take an oral medication in order to clear up the rash.
-If you have diabetes, see your healthcare provider at the first sign of any type of foot rash or foot infection.
+If you have diabetes or a weakened immune system, see your healthcare provider at the first sign of any type of foot rash or foot infection.

 Explore more